Regulatory disclosures

 How the firm’s remuneration is determined

 The Boards review remuneration annually for all staff.
 Basic salaries are reviewed in line with individual performance and agreed by the Remuneration Committee.
-Bonuses and pension contributions are discretionary and agreed by the Remuneration Committee linked to the firm’s overall financial position.
+Bonuses and pension contributions as a percentage of earnings are discretionary and agreed by the Remuneration Committee linked to the firm’s overall financial position.

 Quantitative disclosure

-In the year ended 30th April 2023, the Firm defined its material risk takers including the Board, Head of IT, Head of Compliance, and Investment Managers.
-The aggregate annual remuneration for Code Staff for the year was £1,893,903.
+In the year ended 30th April 2024, the Firm defined its material risk takers including the Board, Head of IT, Head of Compliance and Investment Managers.
+The aggregate annual remuneration for Code Staff for the year was £1,712,494.